TejaKummarikuntla/rabbitMQ-Docker/README.md

 ## Scope

-The goal of this image is to offer a convenient way to locally test, start and dispose of a RabbitMQ cluster.
+This image is only for the purpose of creating a convenient way to locally test, start and dispose of a RabbitMQ cluster.

 The version used might not be the latest one, our goal is to use this image to test with the same version as the one used by CloudAMQP.